Imitation Learning from Purified Demonstrations: Experiments

-\textbf{Purified Offline Imitation Learning}\quad We evaluated the effectiveness of our purified imitation learning approach when combined with the offline imitation learning method BC.
-The results are presented in Table \ref{t1}.
-BC-opt means we only use $\mathcal{D}_o$ to conduct BC training, while BC-all means we use both $\mathcal{D}_o$ and $\mathcal{D}_n$ to train the policy network.
-Our findings align with those reported in ~\cite{kim2021demodice}, showing that using only $\mathcal{D}_o$ can sometimes yield worse performance compared to BC-all.
+We evaluated the effectiveness of DP-BC under the offline IL setting, and results are presented in Table \ref{t1}.
+As have introduced in the experimental setup, we use two different ways to generate sub-optimal demonstrations (\textit{i.e.}, D1 and D2).
+BC-opt means we only use $\mathcal{D}_o$ to conduct BC training, while BC-all means we use both $\mathcal{D}_o$ and $\mathcal{D}_s$ to train the policy network.
+Our findings align with those results reported in ~\cite{kim2021demodice}, showing that using only $\mathcal{D}_o$ can sometimes yield worse performance compared to BC-all.
 This can be attributed to the insufficient coverage of the entire optimal demonstration space by a limited number of optimal demonstrations.
 BC-all benefits from a larger training dataset and can outperform BC-opt in certain cases.
-However, the challenge of imperfect demonstrations still hampers BC's ability to achieve optimal performance.
-In contrast, our proposed method focuses on purifying the imperfect demonstrations before training, consistently improving the performance of behavior cloning across all D1, D2, and D3 demonstrations compared to its baseline and other comparison methods.
-This demonstrates the efficacy of our approach in enhancing the performance of behavior cloning by addressing the limitations posed by imperfect demonstrations.
+However, the challenge of sub-optimal demonstrations still hampers BC's ability to achieve optimal performance.
+BCND outperforms the baseline at some cases due to its self-weighting strategy.
+While this strategy is unstable when dealing with a high ratio of sub-optimal demonstrations, we can observe that it sometimes collapses.
+DWBC and DemoDICE demonstrate great performance with D2 demonstrations with relatively smaller perturbations (\textit{e.g.}, L3), however, we find it is more likely to fail when dealing with sub-optimal demonstrations with strong perturbations.
+In contrast, our method purifies sub-optimal demonstrations before conducting BC, which consistently improves the subsequent performance of behavior cloning across all different types of sub-optimal demonstrations compared to other methods.
+This demonstrates the efficacy of our approach in enhancing the performance of BC.
+Furthermore, the optimal reverse point $i_r^\ast$ is provided in the table, and the results of DP-BC is related to this $i_r^\ast$.
+As `L1', `L2' and `L3' represent sub-optimal demonstrations with progressively less perturbation, Theorem \ref{theo3} predicts a corresponding decrease in the optimal reverse point, $i_r^\ast$.
+This pattern is generally observed, illustrating the theorem's validity.
+The impact of optimal $i_r^\ast$ will be discussed in the following ablation study in Sec \ref{sec:ablation}.

-\textbf{Mixed Demonstrations}\quad In addition to collecting imperfect demonstrations from a single demonstrator, we also investigate the performance of DP-IL when confronted with imperfect demonstrations that are a mixture of non-optimal demonstrations.
-The results are presented in Table \ref{t1}, where the term ``Mixed" demonstrations denote a combination of D1, D2, and D3 demonstrations.
-As shown in the table, DP-BC with mixed demonstrations also consistently outperforms the baseline and other compared methods by a substantial margin.
-Specifically, the average reward of DP-BC is 3.1$\times$, 2.5$\times$, 8.2$\times$, and 1.1$\times$ higher than the baseline in Ant, HalfCheetah, Walker2d, and Hopper, respectively.
-Hence, we conclude that our proposed method Diffusion Purified Imitation Learning is able to deal with imperfect demonstrations from multiple demonstrators.